munirmah/Resume-Generator/README.md

 ## Contributing

 Contributions are welcome!
-You are welcome to open issues or submit pull requests.
+Please feel free to open issues or submit pull requests.

 ## License